Are you looking for a rapid comparison between Gutenberg vs Elementor?

 Gutenberg enables you to add, rearrange, and customize blocks.
 But Elementor lets you drag and drop widgets and templates to create complex page designs.

-You will find simple editing experience in Gutenberg.
+You will find a simple editing experience in Gutenberg.
 At the same time, Elementor offers animation and advanced styling options.

 While Gutenberg has some design options, it’s less advanced than dedicated page builders like Elementor.